grange85/ahfow-www/_posts/2024-05-27-my-record-collection-139-mercury-rev-car-wash-hair.md

 There's a fab clip of Dean and Britta with Grasshopper and Jonathan playing this live:
 {% ahfowvideo "c9JlYusC_dE&t=235" "Mercury Rev and Dean & Britta Car Wash Hair at the Mystery Spot, Phoenicia" "https://media.fullofwishes.co.uk/00-misc/my-record-collection/dean-britta-grasshopper-jonathan.jpg" %}

 I love that the kid seen at the end is providing the missing drums... also that kid is possibly in (or close to) his 20s now!
+Laura Levine has [some nice photos of the day](http://www.lauralevine.com/mysteryspotvintage.com/?p=1552).

 Luna covered Car Wash Hair for A Sentimental Education but (sacrilege alert) I don't think it's as good as the original!